johnvan7/tts-watson/README.md

 [1] Can be installed with `brew install portaudio` (MAC OS) or `apt-get install portaudio19-dev` (Linux).

+## Installation

+Run in the package directory: `python setup.py install`

 ## CLI

 Your Waston credentials will be initially requested.
 A config file located at `~/.config-tts-watson.yml` will be created.